 It is helpful to write down a summary and outcome of informal resolution and share it with those who were part of the process.
 This step clarifies an agreement and/or assists in demonstrating attempts at resolution.

-For other student rights and responsibilities concerns, fill out and submit the Student Rights & Responsibilities (SRR) reporting form with a detailed description of the incident(s), such as the date, location, people involved and any steps taken towards resolution.
+For other student rights and responsibilities concerns, email our office with a detailed description of the incident(s), such as the date, location, people involved and any steps taken towards resolution.
 If applicable, attach supporting documents to your report such as photos, screenshots or emails.